TMS Therapy

-TMS and its maintenance treatment, TES therapy, are life-changing alternatives to medications that can help you achieve peace of mind and better quality of life.
-Both treatments have many similarities, but also different protocols.
-TMS can be high frequency to speed up activity per most indications, particularly depression.
-Conversely, TMS can also be low frequency to slow down activities with anxiety, tremors, and insomnia.
+TMS is a life-changing alternative to medications for depression treatment.
+TMS is the no-medication pathway that can help you achieve peace of mind and a better quality of life.
+TMS can be high frequency to speed up specific types of brain activity, which is perfect for treating depression.
+But TMS can also be performed at a low frequency to slow down the brain activities associated with anxiety, tremors, and insomnia.

 Call 480-448-2916 to schedule a detailed evaluation.